John Michael Osbourne was born to John Thomas Osbourne and his wife Lillian

 Ozzy is fed up with Tony's control over the band and is also whacked out

-of his mind from excessive use of drugs and alcohol, as well as painful opiate withdrawal symptoms.
+of his mind from excessive use of drugs and alcohol.
 On top of all of that

 his father dies and throws Ozzy into a deep emotional swell.
 He announces